Jonathan-S-Phillips/my-tasks/README.md

 The application is a full stack [TypeScript](https://www.typescriptlang.org/) app divided into an [Angular](https://angular.io/) client, [Express](https://github.com/expressjs/express) API server, and [SQLite](https://github.com/mapbox/node-sqlite3) database.
 See the [Built With](##built-with) section for more details on the client, server, and database.

-**Note on coverage: that is just server side coverage currently.
-I have not configured the angular-client with coveralls yet.

 ## Table of Contents

 * [Getting Started](#getting-started)